Horse

 DarkHorse Ministries

 I was in a familiar outdoor place, although I can not say exactly where.
-There was green grass and tall green trees and I was pleasantly reminded of possibly being back home in North Carolina where I grew up.
-A large number of familiar people that I knew but that I could not exactly place formed a long line across from me.
+There was green grass and tall trees and I was pleasantly reminded of possibly being back home where I grew up.
+A large number of people that I knew, but that I could not exactly place, formed a long line across from me.
 They all seemed to be old and true friends of mine.
-Each person in turn gave me a present although I do not remember exactly what they were.
+Each person in turn gave me a present, although I do not remember exactly what they were.
 However, each present was very different, for instance, one person read a poem, another possibly performed a dance, and others gave me things.
-Then suddenly, I had an amazing realization of how all these seemingly disparate gifts in reality somehow fit together to form a much greater whole completely beyond my imagination.
+Then suddenly, I had an amazing realization of how all these seemingly disparate gifts, in reality, somehow fit together to form a much greater whole, completely beyond my imagination.
 This whole emerged as a three-dimensional ring of thick white smoke.
 The ring then sat flat on my chest and seemed to be pulling my upper body out of bed.
-I woke up saying "Oh my God."
-I then realized that it is Saturday morning.
+I woke up saying "O my God!"
+I then realized it was Saturday morning.

 Interpretation: